GaraziLS/React-Apuntes/Apuntes/components.md

     }
 ```

 We now need the component itself to be able to render the prop in the page.
-To do this we must go to the component and inside the function pass the prop element:
+To do this we must go to the component and inside the function pass the prop element via the reserved word props:

 ```
 export default function(props) {